solent-eng/solent/README.md

 Except where specifically marked, the codebase will be licensed under the LGPL, with copyright assigned to the FSF.
 Contributions are welcome.
 See [Contributing guidelines](CONTRIBUTING.md)

+We aim for this system to be multi-platform with no dependencies on other libraries.

 # Getting Started